ecosensors/EcoBoard/README.md

 For now, you have an example with a Raspberry, Python and TTN [here](https://github.com/ecosensors/ecoradio#rfm95-radio-lorawan)

 ### GPRS/GPS (EcoGprs)
-The same connector is foresee to have a GPRS/GPS module (SIM808), but this option is still under developpement
+You will be able ro use a GPRS/GPS (EcoGprs) module instead of the EcoLora module.
+The module is still under developpement and not tested yet.

 ## Solar panel
 The EcoBoard is built with a BQ24074 to keep your Lithium Ion (LiIon) rechargeable batteries topped up.
 You can use USB, DC or Solar power, with a wide 5-10V input voltage range.
 The charger chip is super smart, and will reduce the current draw if the input voltage starts to dip under 4.5V, making it a perfect near-MPPT solar charger that you can use with a wide range of 5-10V panels.